cadpnq/fo4-smm/README.md

 **Q:** Can't I just include your code in my mod and not depend on my users installing SMM?

 **A:** No!
-The whole point is having a seperate, always installed bit of code that does everything.
+The whole point is having a separate, always installed bit of code that does everything.
 If each mod tried to do that they'd end up stomping all over one another.